Limiting Jira project access

 How to limit what projects Swarmia's Jira integration has access to.

 Due to the way that Jira integrations work (both Forge and Connect apps), when you install Swarmia on your Jira instance, we automatically get access to all of the Jira projects in that instance.
-Unfortunately, there is no way for us to reduce that access, but luckily Atlassian has tools for the user of the application to do it.

-Limiting the Swarmia app's access
+Recommended: limiting the Swarmia app's access with Atlassian Guard

 You can limit what Jira data third party apps have access to using Data Security policies provided by Atlassian Guard.
 This is a paid feature (the free one is not granular enough), although it is included in their Cloud Enterprise plans.
 Here are Atlassian's docs for it.